 Add your 4 cups of vegetables of choice to soup pot [ buttercut squash + cabbage + green beans]

 Add broth cube and water

 Let come to a soft boil

 - let all cook together for about 30 minutes

-- Add some love!!
-Say a little prayer and pinch some salt or drizzle bit of lemon on top of soup bowl before serving with Joy.
+- Add some love before saying a little prayer and serving with Joy.

 This is very much a budget friendly dish!!!
 Use whatever vegetables you already have in your fridge.
 The rest is mostly canned and thus simple and budget friendly pantry ingredients!